XY Hamiltonian

 .

-More details on the XY mode can be found in the following reference: Barredo et al. 2014
+More details on the XY mode can be found in the following reference: Barredo et al. 2014.
+In this page, we replicate these results to show how to use this alternative mode of operation.

 [1]: